bei-zhou/neutrino-W-boson-and-trident-production/README.md

 # Neutrino-nucleus cross sections for W-boson and trident production
 Here we provide the data files for the cross sections, for different neutrino flavor, different nucleus target.
 More data files will be uploaded later.
-If you need any more data files not shown here yet, or if you have any other questions, please feel free to contact me (Bei Zhou, beizhousuper@gmail.com).
+If you need any more data files not shown here yet, or if you have any other questions, please feel free to contact me (**Bei Zhou**, beizhousuper@gmail.com).
 Relevant papers are https://arxiv.org/abs/1910.08090 and https://arxiv.org/abs/1910.10720 .